thetahmeed/Flutter-Video-Conferencing-App-Using-JitsiMeet/README.md

-# Flutter Video Calling App With Jitsi Meet
+# Flutter Video Calling App With Jitsi Meet X [Tahmeed's Lab](http://tahmeedul.com/)
 ### A video conferencing platform that can be used through a computer desktop or android app

 - Screenshots